life-itself/community/books/temple-2024-first-principles-first.md

   - It is the concreteness *and* the richness
   - Also McGilchrist's prose somehow has a poetry, a depth, a richness that alludes to the richer ways of knowing and being (the "right hemisphere modes") that he is talking about.
 So somehow the work itself exemplifies the message it is seeking to convey

-Critiques
+### Critiques

-Use of jargon
+#### Use of unnecessary jargon

-- use of "generator function" instead of a simple term like source or cause
+Example 1: use of "generator function" instead of a simple term like source or cause

-  - e.g. title of chapter 8: "The Generator Functions for Existential and Catastrophic Risk Have an Underlying Root Cause: ..." this could be written as "The *Sources* of Existential and Catastrophic Risk Have an Underlying Root Cause: ...".
+e.g. title of chapter 8: "The Generator Functions for Existential and Catastrophic Risk Have an Underlying Root Cause: ..."

+This could be written as "The *Sources* of Existential and Catastrophic Risk Have an Underlying Root Cause: ...".
 Once rewritten of course it sounds less cool -- and actually a bit repetitive -- would we lose anything by simplifying to "Existential and Catastrophic Risk have a root cause" (what's the different between an underlying root cause and a root cause?)

-    - this illustrates point that a decent proof editor would have helped a lot ... (like most of Wilber's books)
+this illustrates point that a decent proof editor would have helped a lot ... (like most of Wilber's books)

+Example 2:

-- "The first is the success story that dominates global culture in both open and closed societies, albeit in different forms: *zero-sum rivalrous conflict governed by win/lose metrics*." (chapter 8 opening)
+> "The first is the success story that dominates global culture in both open and closed societies, albeit in different forms: *zero-sum rivalrous conflict governed by win/lose metrics*." (chapter 8 opening)

-  - Let's unpack that last phrase *zero-sum rivalrous conflict governed by win/lose metrics*
+Let's unpack that last phrase *zero-sum rivalrous conflict governed by win/lose metrics*.

 - Isn't rivalrous conflict a pleonasm? ie. saying the same thing twice?
 Is there any example of conflict that isn't rivalrous?
 - what about zero-sum and win/lose metrics?
 Aren't zero sum games and win/lose games the same?
 - So boiled down that becomes: "conflict governed by win/lose metrics"?
 - and then isn't conflict almost always in (somewhat) zero-sum situations or having win/lose metrics?
 - So this phrase becomes: "The first is the success story that dominates global culture in both open and closed societies, albeit in different forms: conflict"

-- "highly entangled hyper-object we call global civilization" - what is a hyper-object, what is a highly entangled one (vs non entangled)?
+Example 3: "highly entangled hyper-object we call global civilization"

+What is a hyper-object, what is a highly entangled one (vs non entangled)?
 One has a rough idea but one senses that more precise definitions would lead to pleonasm or, at the very least, the replacement with much more common words.

 # Excerpts and Commentary